 COMING SOON TO POCKLINGTON ARTS CENTRE

-Young musicians perform in the intimate atmosphere of the Studio.
-Relax at the bat whilst listening to and encouraging emerging talent.
-Low cost but high aspirations.
+Young talented musicians perform in the informal atmosphere of the Studio.
+Relax at the bar whilst listening to and encouraging emerging talent.
+Low cost but high aspirations!

 Presented by the Friends of Pocklington Arts Centre